varocketry/guitar-mastery-hub/public/lessons/lesson_022_a_shape_and_minor_barre_chords.md

 ---

-## ðŸ“– THEORY: Expanding Your Barre Chord System
+## 📖 THEORY: Expanding Your Barre Chord System

 ### What You've Already Mastered